 To turn the Accessibility Tab Switcher on, just open up Chrome Beta and head to chrome://flags.
+There are plenty of other experimental goodies in there to, for those feeling adventurous.
 Read More

 The Google Search 2.7 APK teardown is now officially the longest one in the history of Android Police.
 We find a bunch of interesting things, post about them, continue digging, and what do you know - keep running into new stuff.
 I'm fairly positive there won't be part 4 this time around, as we've squeezed out every last drop from v2.7, but as they say - never say never.

 If you haven't read the first two parts yet, you should do so now to cover the bases.
 Part one talks about custom hotwords, automatic language pack updates, photo downloads, and a bunch of other things.
 Read More

 Just when you thought we were done with the already rather extensive Google Search teardown, another wild teardown appears.
 Yup, still the same good old Search 2.7, but this time, we found a hidden feature that you will really want, even more than custom hotwords.
 At least I think you will.

 Turns out, there's a secret flag within Search that lets you use the hotword, set by default to 'Google,' anywhere in search results instead of just the home Activity.
 By default, Search will let you say "Google" to activate voice input only in the main Search screen, after which you'd have to tap the Back button in order to use it again.
 Read More